 The audit feature keeps track of all configuration changes as well as file uploads, CVE status information and much more.
 The idea of this audit trail is to clearly show which user has done what and when.
 The changes are reported with a time stamp, a commit comment and information about who committed it.
 This is a very important security feature and all CIOs or CISOs should demand this.
-Indications are there that this will eventually be made mandatory in different regulations.
+Indications are there that this will eventually be made mandatory in different regulations as also being discussed here.

 We believe that new regulation will mandate audit functionality for critical edge device infrastructure